LynxMasters/lynxmasters-api/README.md

 To contribute to this project we ask that everyone follow the processes needed to avoid conflicts and issues with development lifecycle.

-1. Create your own work branch following the nomanclature
+1. Create your own work branch following the described nomanclature:
-Example: `ian/user-endpoints` or `tyler/testing-email-verification`
+ `name/user-endpoints` or `name/email-verification`

 2. Commit and push your local changes to remote
 3. Open a Pull Request (Resolve any merge conflicts if needed)
 4. Add the following reviewers
   @ianarsenault @j-arsenault @tylerdcorwin @nmonty9
-5. Once peer reviewed your changes will either be merged or changes will be requested
+5. Once peer reviewed your pull request will either be merged or changes will be requested